 Human Resources now has to determine how to modify the culture if it hasn't worked well in the past.
 Or if the ongoing pandemic has impacted the culture, then how to bring the culture back on track.
 While it is impossible to change a company's culture overnight, it can be changed over time, and HR needs to facilitate this progressive development.

 In essence, culture is how things are done in any company.
 Every company's culture is distinct, and employees must participate in its evolution and the organization's willingness to devote time.

 The evolving role of HR in the future hybrid workforce

 HR directors must examine various elements when optimizing a hybrid workforce model, including structure, workflows, flexibility, adaptability, role design, and networks, to mention a few.

 HR leaders must keep the following issues in mind when shaping the hybrid model of working in the organization's favor:

 1. Make it a priority to develop an engaged staff

-Working remotely can cause a lot of worry and anxiety; navigating between home and work commitments, as well as not meeting your coworkers, can cause employees to feel demotivated.
-HR's job is to create an engaged staff, as well as organize virtual team building, mental wellness, and fun activities.
+Working remotely can cause a lot of worry and anxiety; navigating between home and work commitments and not meeting your coworkers can cause employees to feel demotivated.
+HR's job is to create an engaged staff and organize virtual team building, mental wellness, and fun activities.
 Understanding the interests and needs of employees should be a top priority.

 2. Use the digital technology of the 21st century